bparanj/crystal/security/linux/system-library.md

 ### Examples:

 1. **GNU C Library (glibc)**:
-   - **Description**: The GNU C Library, commonly known as glibc, is the standard C library for Linux systems.
+   - **Description**: The GNU C Library,  known as glibc, is the standard C library for Linux systems.
 It provides essential routines for system calls, file operations, string manipulation, and more.
    - **Functions**: Includes functions like `printf`, `malloc`, `fopen`, and `fork`.

 2. **Math Library (libm)**:
    - **Description**: The math library (libm) provides mathematical functions such as `sin`, `cos`, `exp`, and `log`.
-   - **Usage**: These functions are commonly used in scientific and engineering applications.
+   - **Usage**: These functions are  used in scientific and engineering applications.

 3. **Pthread Library (libpthread)**:
    - **Description**: The POSIX thread library (libpthread) provides functions for creating and managing threads, synchronizing thread execution, and handling thread-specific data.